PeterDulworth/run-stats/DEPLOYMENT.md

 # Deployment to GitHub Pages

-This app is configured to deploy automatically to GitHub Pages using GitHub Actions.
+This app is configured to deploy to GitHub Pages using branch-based deployment.

 ## Environment Variables